Jessi Stark

 HCI Researcher

-PhD Student at the University of Toronto
+PhD Candidate at the University of Toronto

 This website is undergoing a move so some information might be missing.
 In the meantime, you can go here to find it.